 - Recruit The Military – Specific job resources online for military spouses.

-- CareerOneStop – Provides one stop center for employment including a section dedicated to military spouses.
+- CareerOneStop – Provides a one-stop center for employment including a section dedicated to military spouses.
 CareerOneStop is sponsored by employment agency divisions nationwide.
 CareerOneStop recognizes the sacrifices military families make and hosts a separate link filtered with resources for spouse employment.

 - Military Careers.org – Provides military spouses the access to enter specific search related content.
 The search engine tool in the website references a numerous amount of filtered links related to key search terms.

 - Military Spouse Employment Partnership (MSEP) – The DoD launched a program to expand career opportunities for military spouses.
 This partnership provides increased employment opportunities, focuses on maintaining employment for relocating spouses, career promotion opportunities for those who are excelling at their jobs, ensures pay equality, resume and interviewing tips, and a job search tool with hundreds of thousands of open positions.

 Additional Tips for Military Spouses